|Customer Interaction||VoC Channel|

 Define what CX means for your organization

 Explicitly define the role of CX and its leader within the organization, then make sure each supporting team along the customer journey is engaged—and enabled—to support them.
 Sharing feedback data outside of departmental silos is a must.

 Create a Voice of the Customer program

-Create and maintain a formal Voice of the Customer program and corresponding CX metrics dashboards so all levels of the organization understand which sub-drivers along the customer journey impact satisfaction the most.
+Create and constantly improve a formal Voice of the Customer program and corresponding CX metrics dashboards so all levels of the organization understand which sub-drivers along the customer journey impact satisfaction the most.

 Embrace an agile approach to customer experience

 Build lean roadmaps and agile workstreams targeted toward improving CX.
 Whether the work pertains to digital systems or back-end business processes, many journey touchpoints involve the intersection of several teams internally and will require fast-moving, high-collaboration operating environments.